-This base recipe for granola is made with pantry staples and is gluten-free, dairy-free, nut-free, and vegan friendly.
-From there, you can add in dried fruit, nuts, coconut, chia seeds, chocolate chips--really anything YOU like in your granola.
-It is the perfect recipe to use when you want to make a healthy version of granola at home.
+- Customizable.
+Start with the base recipe for granola that is delicious on its own.
+Then you can add in dried fruit, nuts, coconut, chia seeds, chocolate chips, really anything YOU like in your granola.
+This is the perfect recipe to use when you want to make a healthy version of granola at home.

 Ingredients Needed to Make Granola